About the Graduate School

 Lewis & Clark is an institution of liberal learning that aims to educate its students for successful and fulfilling lives in their chosen fields of endeavor.
 To honor this promise, Lewis & Clark gives its students the opportunity to engage actively and critically in dialog informed by those richly diverse cultural traditions that constitute our American heritage.
 Therefore, the institution explicitly acknowledges and affirms its conviction that diversity with respect to race, ethnicity, national origin, socioeconomic background, religious orientation or spirituality, physical or sensory disability, gender, and sexual orientation on the Lewis & Clark campuses provides an educational benefit for all students that can be realized only by enhancing and preserving the presence of students and education professionals from diverse backgrounds within our learning community.
 In creating and sustaining such a community, we engage, to the extent possible, in practices that will ensure a high degree of diversity on our campuses, simultaneously meeting the highest standards of academic excellence of which we are capable.

 A wide array of resources and services are available for graduate students, including access to library and athletics facilities, career and licensing support, and much more.

 Visit the graduate school website for a full list of resources.

 History of the Graduate School

-While Lewis & Clark has educated teachers and counselors since its earliest days, the Graduate School of Education and Counseling in its present form dates from 1984.
+Graduate School of Education and Counseling in its present form dates from 1984.
 That year, graduate programs were consolidated into a single administrative unit and faculty collaborated on a unified vision for educating students and joining together as a community of scholars and learners.
 Through this vision, the Graduate School of Education and Counseling has supported the mission of Lewis & Clark by educating thoughtful leaders, innovative decision makers, and agents of positive change in the fields of education and counseling—leaders who actively engage with the communities they serve.
 Today, the school’s diverse programs share a common commitment to equity, diversity, social justice, and service to others.